isogeo/doc-admin/Help/en/releases_notes/README.md

 Isogeo deploys the resources needed to ensure maximum availability (close to 24/7) and to make data accessible at all times.
 Details of the resources deployed can be found on the Microsoft© Windows Azure© site: http://azure.microsoft.com/en-us/support/faq/

-Given the state of the art, Isogeo cannot guarantee the service's fault-free, uninterrupted operation.
+Given the state of the art, Isogeo cannot guarantee the service&apos;s fault-free, uninterrupted operation.
 However, Isogeo aims to ensure an availability rate in accordance with the following table:

 | Service            | Availability | Unavailability/year        | Unavailability/quarter |
 | :----------------- | :-----------: | :-------------------------: | :-------------------------: |